 About a month ago, I was checking out the SoFi events page when I came across a SoFi event that I couldn’t miss – free tickets to the Big Ten Championship in Indianapolis.
 These weren’t just regular tickets either.
 They were in the SoFi suite, with free food and drinks and access to the pre-game VIP hospitality […]

 Every once in a while, I like to listen to a little Dave Ramsey.
-You can say what you want about him, but when it comes to motivating you to pay off your debt, I don’t think anyone can beat him.
-His secret is just how simple and doable he makes things seem.
-Listen to […]
+And while I don’t agree with a lot of the things he says, I do concede that he does a good job of motivating people to pay off their debt.
+His secret is how simple and doable he makes paying off […]

 A few weeks ago, I ran into a colleague of mine from my old law firm.
 After exchanging the normal pleasantries, we got to talking about who from our class was still working there.
 It wasn’t many.
 I graduated law school back in 2013 and started my first biglaw gig soon after.
 Just four years […]

 I like to think that I’m pretty financially healthy.
 At 30 years old, I’m in a fairly unique position.
 I’m currently debt free after paying off nearly six figures worth of student loans in just a few years.
 I’ve got a sizable emergency fund that should cover me in the event of a disaster.
 And my net worth continues to grow each year as I continue to push myself to save as much of my income as I possibly can.

 We have a plan of attack for my wife’s student loans as well.
 If all goes as planned, we’ll have her debt paid off within a year or two.
 A dentist/lawyer couple in their early 30s paying off all of their student loans in just a few years isn’t just a unique proposition.
 It’s pretty much unheard of.

 When you’re married to a dentist, you tend to learn a lot about the world of dentistry.
 Turns out dentists love to talk about teeth and when you hear them talk about it all the time, you end up picking up a few pieces of information here and there.